-Louise took Martha's arm, pulled her around to the other side of the bus out of sight of the others, and- notwithstanding the encumbering backpack- folded her into a tight, sweaty bear-hug that loosened into a tongue-tangling kiss.
+Louise took Martha's arm, pulled her around to the other side of the bus out of sight of the others, and-notwithstanding the encumbering backpack-folded her into a tight, sweaty bear-hug that loosened into a tongue-tangling kiss.
 "I missed you, Martha," Louise said into Martha's ear when she came up for breath.
-Her hand brushed over the curve of Martha's breast.
+One of her hands brushed over the curve of Martha's breast.